thibaultfriedrich-backup/git-project/README.md

 * a file format to define your different projects inside the git repository
 * a tool to read the config files and simplify git sparse-checkout commands (git clone is no more efficient)

-The goal is not replace git but simplify its management for multi-projects repository.
+*The goal is not replace git but simplify its management for multi-projects repository.*

-> And for whose who don't think that one git repository for all project is good practise: [google did it](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) so why not someon else.
+> And for whose who don't think that one repository for all project is good practise: [google did it](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) so why not someone else.

 ## Install